 This document sets forth the policy governing the Program.
 These Program Guidelines are intended to aid and provide program activity guidance in Program implementation and closeout and should not be construed as exhaustive instructions.
 All Program activities must comply with the policies hereby stated.
-In addition, all program staff must adhere to established program procedures and all federal and

-^{2004,} as amended, 1 LPRA § 512(a), known as the "Bill of Rights of Persons with Disabilities" • Constitution of the Commonwealth of Puerto Rico-1952, 1 LPRA Constitution of the Commonwealth of Puerto Rico • Act.
+In addition, all program staff must adhere to established program procedures and all federal and as amended, 1 LPRA § 512(a), known as the "Bill of Rights of Persons with Disabilities" • Constitution of the Commonwealth of Puerto Rico - 1952, 1 LPRA Constitution of the Commonwealth of Puerto Rico • Act.
 No. 44 of July 2, 1985, as amended, 1 LPRA § 501 et seq., known as the "Act to Prohibit Discrimination Against People with Physical, Mental, or Sensory Impairments" • Act No. 22-2013, Law to Prohibit Discrimination for Sexual Orientation and Gender Identity.

-66 Despite the name of the law, VAWA's protections apply regardless of sex, sexual orientation, or gender identity.
-See 24 C.F.R. § 5.2001.
+Despite the name of the law, VAWA's protections apply regardless of sex, sexual orientation, or gender identity.
+See 24 state laws and regulations in effect, as applicable, in the execution of program activities.

+C.F.R. § 5.2001.